GiantVM/GVM-kernel/README.md

 ## Contact

-For inquiries about our work, please contact tcloud.sjtu@gmail.com
+For questions or technical discussions related to GiantVM, please reach out to the project team at tcloud.sjtu@gmail.com